Orthoporus ornatus: Classification

 The class of this organism is Diplopoda, a diverse group of arthropods.
 An arthropod can be referred to as an invertebrate that has an exoskeleton, a segmented body and jointed appendages.
 It can also be put into a group called edaphic organisms since it spends most of its time in the soil.
 Edaphic means pertaining to the soil.

 Description

-The desert millipede is small, long, has many legs and body segments.
+The desert millipede is generally large, long, and has many legs and body segments.
 The head, which is the first body segment, has a paired organ called the Organ of Tömösváry.
 This is a sensory organ located at the base of each of the antennae.
 For every body segment there are two pairs of legs.
 Desert millipedes shed every time they add a new body segment.

 Range

 The desert millipede lives in the Sonoran Desert of western North America.
 More specifically, it was once found in the eastern city limits of Phoenix, Arizona, and the Papago Park in Phoenix.
 In general, this millipede lives in a desert ecosystem where there are abundant rocks, shrubs, damp soil and other tree trunks.
 In one study the desert millipede was also found in Albuquerque, New Mexico, with another found in Texas.